The Italian legal system is based on civil law.

 In general, Italy levies a 26% WHT on dividend distributions to non-residents.

-Italy applies a reduced 1.2% WHT – corresponding to 5% (ie, the domestic taxable amount of dividends) of the 24% corporate tax – on dividends distributed to entities (subject to corporate tax) that are resident in EU and European Economic Area (which entered into a tax information exchange agreement, or TIEA, with Italy) countries.
+A reduced 1.2% WHT applies – corresponding to 5% (ie, the domestic taxable amount of dividends) of the 24% corporate tax – on dividends distributed to entities (subject to corporate tax) that are resident in EU and EEA (which entered into a tax information exchange agreement (TIEA) with Italy) countries.

 Italian WHT on dividends to non-residents may also be reduced where a double tax treaty (DTT) is in place with the state of the payee and the latter is entitled to the benefit of DTT protection.

-Outbound dividends may be exempt from Italian WHT provided that the Parent-Subsidiary Directive (PSD) conditions are met.
+Outbound dividends may be exempt from Italian WHT if the EU Parent-Subsidiary Directive (PSD) conditions are met.

-Non-residents, different from savings shareholders, EU and European Economic Area (which entered into a TIEA with Italy) pension funds (subject to a 11% WHT), and entities already benefitting from a reduced WHT rate can also claim a partial refund (up to 11/26 of the WHT) of the final tax paid in the state of residence if they prove that it has been paid on the same income (and so basically reducing the effective WHT to 15%).
+Non-residents (different from savings shareholders), EU and EEA (which entered into a TIEA with Italy) pension funds (subject to 11% WHT) and entities already benefitting from a reduced WHT rate can also claim a partial refund (up to 11/26 of the WHT) of the final tax paid in the state of residence if they prove that it has been paid on the same income (and so basically reducing the effective WHT to 15%).

-In general, a 26% WHT is applicable on interest payments to non-residents.
+In general, 26% WHT is applicable on interest payments to non-residents.

 Italian WHT on interest payments to non-residents may also be reduced where a DTT is in place with the state of the payee and the latter is entitled to the benefit of DTT protection.

-Interest arising from medium/long-term loans (a maturity of 18-plus months) paid to EU banks, EU insurance companies and foreign "institutional investors" is exempt from WHT.
-Interest on bonds subscribed by and circulating only between institutional investors is exempt from WHT as well.
+Interest arising from medium/long-term loans (a maturity of 18-plus months) paid to EU banks, EU insurance companies and “white listed” foreign "institutional investors" is exempt from WHT.
+A wide subjective exemption from WHT applies in respect of interest on the following bonds:

-Outbound interest payments may be exempt from Italian WHT under the Interest-Royalties Directive (IRD) provisions.
+Outbound interest payments may be exempt from Italian WHT under the EU Interest-Royalties Directive (IRD) provisions.

 The taxable base for VAT is generally identified with the consideration in cash paid under the relevant transaction.
 Should such consideration be in kind, the taxable base shall be valued in accordance with the normal value.